 Most common tourist attractions are allowed to operate normally.
 This includes all open-air activities, such as hiking, ziplining, horseback riding, snorkeling, etc.

-Costa Rica’s beaches are open every day from 5 a.m. until 2:30 p.m.
+Costa Rica’s beaches are open every day, all day.
 Most national parks are open.
 Hotels and other forms of accommodation can operate at 100% capacity.
 Restaurants can operate at up to 50% capacity.

-All essential services, such as supermarkets, pharmacies, health clinics, etc. are operating normally.
+All essential services, such as supermarkets, pharmacies, health clinics, etc. are operating normally, and masks are required for entry.

 Mass-gathering events in general remain suspended, though there are exceptions for religious gatherings (and some others) that maintain proper physical distancing.